ber2/notes/HT/taxclaim/NLP and Custom Audience Quality.md

 ### Network transfer

-The range of distinct URLs that we observe in a given day oscillates in the 70 million range.
+The range of distinct URLs that we observe in a 24h period oscillates in the 70 million range.
 The main engineering problem to solve when working towards an automatized NLP solution is how to perform the URL lookups at scale for this volume.

 Each URL lookup involves establishing an HTTP connection and, when performing lookups sequentially, the vast majority of CPU time is spent waiting for responses.
 As a matter of fact, this is a classic example of a problem which benefits enormously from [[parallelization]] (more precisely, [[concurrent]], [[asynchronous]] parallelization).